RenovoSolutions/cdk-library-multi-account-az-mapping/API.md

 the CDK cant upload the local code to the correct asset location for the StackSet target accounts.

-You can use the included `AccessKeyFunctionCodeCache` class to cache the lambda function code in S3 and create a cross account access policy to allow the StackSet target accounts to access the code.
+You can use the included `AzIdToNameMappingFunctionCodeCache` class to cache the lambda function code in S3 and create a cross account access policy to allow the StackSet target accounts to access the code.